temporalio/documentation/docs/cluster-deployment-guide.md

 	--ep localhost -p 3036 -u root -pw root --pl mysql --db temporal_visibility update-schema -d ./schema/mysql/v57/visibility/versioned/
 ```

-If you're upgrading MySQL to v8.0.17 or later to enable Advanced Visibility features with Temporal Server v1.20, upgrade your MySQL version first, and then run `temporal-sql-tool` with the `mysql8` plugin, as shown in the following example:
+If you're upgrading MySQL to v8.0.17 or later to enable advanced Visibility features with Temporal Server v1.20, upgrade your MySQL version first, and then run `temporal-sql-tool` with the `mysql8` plugin, as shown in the following example:

 ```bash
 ./temporal-sql-tool \